-The Series B preferred stock is measured at subsequent reporting dates at the amount of cash that would be paid under the conditions specified in the contract, as if the settlement occurred at the reporting date, recognizing the resulting change in that amount from the previous reporting date as interest expense.
-Therefore, the 10 34% accruing quarterly dividends are recorded as interest expense (i.e. "Dividends on Series B preferred stock classified as interest expense") as required by ASC 480.
-During the years 2020 and 2019, we recorded \$9.7 million as dividends on Series B preferred stock classified as interest expense.
+The Series B preferred stock was measured at subsequent reporting dates at the amount of cash that would be paid under the conditions specified in the contract, as if the settlement occurred at the reporting date, recognizing the resulting change in that amount from the previous reporting date as interest expense.
+Therefore, the 10 34% accruing quarterly dividends were recorded as interest expense (i.e., "Dividends on Series B preferred stock classified as interest expense") as required by ASC 480.